slowernews/wisdom-tldr/README.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever. -- Gandhi*

+> *'As much as possible, try to apply your knowledge in some form of experiment or practice.
+If not is educational porn.'*

+You learn by getting out of comfort zone:

+> *'Make the mind tougher by exposing it to adversity.'*

 > *'Lessons not learned in blood are soon forgotten.'*

-You learn by getting out of confort zone:

-> *'Make the mind tougher by exposing it to adversity.'*

 And/or deep analysis: